TurtleEngr/gdrive-rename-files/README.md

 ## Coding Style

 Experienced JavaScript programmers will probably not like my style.
-JavaScipt is a new language for me.
+JavaScript is a new language for me.
 I've been a software engineer for 40 years.
 I know more than 10 computer languages, and I'm am proficient in 5.
 So I have developed my own way of using a subset of languages.
 I.e. I do not used ALL of the quirky features that are